Our4514444/SCAnoGenerator-benchmark/README.md

     │ │ │ ├── SG (Location of anomalies that can be activated (recorded in excel file) and examples of anomalies  │ │ │ │		that cannot be activated (recorded in docx file))
     │ │ ├── expert2
     │ │ ├── expert3
-    │ │ ├── Consistency-evaluation.xlsx(the consistency of results among experts)
     │ │
     │ ├── successRate
-    │ │ ├── SF (the address names of the contracts injected with anomalies) │ │ ├── SG (the address names of the contracts injected with anomalies) │ │ ├── RQ2-assessment.xlsx(details of calculating successRate and averageAmount) │ │
+    │ │ ├── SF (the address names of the contracts injected with anomalies) │ │ ├── SG (the address names of the contracts injected with anomalies) │ │
     │ ├── Transaction(Transactions that can be received by contracts in the dataset.
 Among them, we split dataset 3 into 5 parts)